slawiko/crypy/README.md

+# crypy
-# crypy: library which contains implementation of the most popular crypto algorithms.
+crypy is a library which contains implementation of the most popular crypto algorithms.